oayres/babel-plugin-react-ssr/README.md

 </a>
 <br>

-## Overview
+## 🔍 Overview

-A babel plugin to remove the need to declare ssrWaitsFor array and the ssrFetchData HOC on any component.
+A babel plugin for react-ssr to remove the need to declare ssrWaitsFor array and the ssrFetchData HOC on any component.
+It abstracts some complexity away to enable react-ssr to be one single, simple rule for developers.
 This plugin will find every consumed React component during transpilation and do the following:
 - Add a static `ssrWaitsFor` array

 If the React component contains a `static fetchData` method, it will also: